 Giving Compass' Take:

-• This article is part of our Climate Justice collection.
-Read more about climate justice, and learn what you can do to help.
+- This article is part of our Climate Justice collection.

 Severe heat kills more people in the United States than any other hazardous weather-related event.
 As climate change accelerates, the sweltering heat will become much more extreme, and the associated mortality rate will rise.